What is the purpose of this study?

 You may qualify for this study if you are 21 – 64 years old and you have had low back pain for at least 3 months.
 You will be asked to complete research forms and have an exam by our study doctor to make sure you can take part in this study.

 How long will I be in this study?

 Determining if you qualify for the study can take between 1 and 4 weeks.
 If you qualify to participate in this study, you will be asked to come to our clinic for 2 visits per week for about 6-7 weeks.

 What are the risks of this study?

 The exams and treatments used in this study involve minimal risks.
-The possible risks in this study include procedure side effects or injuries, discomfort during the measurements and other occurrences.
+The possible risks in this study include treatment side effects or injuries, discomfort during the measurements and other occurrences.

 What are the benefits of this study?

 There may be no direct benefit to you from taking part in this study.
-On the other hand, you may experience an improvement in your neck pain or neck-related arm pain.
-In either case, the research community and the general public may benefit from the knowledge gained about the care of patients with neck pain from this study.
+On the other hand, you may experience an improvement in your back pain.
+In either case, the research community and the general public may benefit from the knowledge gained about the care of back pain from this study.

 How can I participate in this study?